bowhead/web3.js/docs/web3-aht-contract.rst

     new web3.aht.Contract(jsonInterface[, address][, options])

-Creates a new contract instance with all its maht.ds and events defined in its :ref:`json interface <glossary-json-interface>` object.
+Creates a new contract instance with all its methods and events defined in its :ref:`json interface <glossary-json-interface>` object.

 ----------
 Parameters